Toesmasher/drakkenheim-supplementary/README.md

 you send our artist Zoderian a thank you message over Discord, she can be found on the Drakkenheim server.

 Want to contribute with something that's missing here?
-Create a merge request, or send me a message on discord.
+Create a pull request, or send me a message on discord.

 ## What will not be found here?